ethereum/swarm-dapps/examples/swarm-document-agent/README.md

 ### Outline ###

-In order to merge the libraries into one big project and keep their build environments and resulting javascript packages seperate, I had to use different build/development environments for each.
+In order to merge the libraries into one big project and keep their build environments and resulting javascript packages seperate, the build/development environments for each library are also separated.

 Here's an overview of the project as a whole and a quick summary of the two modules and how they relate to one another.